TrifiAmanallah/Mini-Lab-Scratch-Extension/README.md

 ![Alt text](https://github.com/TrifiAmanallah/Mini-Lab-Scratch-Extension/blob/master/Screen%20shots/Screenshot%20from%202015-08-28%2010:52:20.png)

 These blocks could be used for diffrents applications like obstacle avoidance,map scaning,...
-You can find an example for obstacle detection on the following link:
+This is an example of obstacle detection:

 ![Alt text](https://github.com/TrifiAmanallah/Mini-Lab-Scratch-Extension/blob/master/Screen%20shots/Screenshot%20from%202015-08-28%2011:13:24.png)